julsraemy/prezi/md/loud4ch-doctoral-examination.md

 In addition to the dissertation, I wrote multiple articles, often with PIA project members, and published most of the scripts and data models on GitHub to promote transparency and reusability.

-The two highlighted contributions focus on (1) machine-generated annotations using IIIF and the Web Annotation Data Model and (2) envisioning what a LOUD ecosystem could look like for any institutions interested in deploying those specifications.
+The three highlighted contributions focus on (1) machine-generated annotations using IIIF and the Web Annotation Data Model, (2) envisioning what a LOUD ecosystem could look like for any institutions interested in deploying those specifications, and (3) demonstrating that LUXj, through its data pipeline and architecture, enables the automated enrichment in the cultural heritage sector.

  -->